VrikkaDev/RLSudoku/README.md

 # RLSudoku

-RLSudoku, a little project I've been tinkering with for the pure fun of coding and learning.
+RLSudoku, a little project Ive been tinkering with for the fun of coding and learning.
-I started this project because I enjoy coding, and Sudoku seemed like a cool challenge.
+I did this project because I enjoy coding, and sudoku seemed like a cool challenge.
-No big expectations, just a place for me to play around with ideas.

-## Want to Join In?

-This project is far from done.
-If you're up for it, contribute, break things, or just explore with me.

-## License
+## Usage

-RLSudoku is open under the [GNU v3](LICENSE).

-Enjoy!
+Öö.
+Maby pull the thing with submodules. then build with cmake. :)

+i forgo